Free Arizona Rental Lease Agreement Templates (6) | PDF | Word

 Required Disclosures

 1.)
-Bed Bug Control (educational materials) (ARS § 33-1319): It is required that the landlord provide the tenant with an educational pamphlet containing useful information about the pest and how to avoid an infestation.
+Bed Bug Control (educational materials) (ARS § 33-1319): Whenever applicable, landlords provide tenants with an educational pamphlet about the pest.

 2.)
-Landlord and Tenant Act (ARS § 33-1322(B)): The landlord must provide the tenant with a copy of the Act or notify them in writing that it can be found on the Arizona Department of Housing’s website.
+Landlord and Tenant Act (ARS § 33-1322(B)): Landlords provide tenants with a copy of the Act or notify them in writing that it can be found on the Arizona Department of Housing’s website, accordingly.

 5.)
-Non-Refundable Fees (ARS § 33-1321(B)): All charges that may not be redeemed by the tenant must be stipulated within the agreement prior to tenancy.
+Non-Refundable Fees (ARS § 33-1321(B)): All charges that may not be redeemable by the tenant must be explicilty present within the agreement prior to tenancy.

 • Owner